 How do we measure fast thinking at Behavio?

 We develop our own methods and tools, which we would be glad to introduce to you in great detail.
-In an effort to save time, however, it will suffice to say that we examine associations, emotions, and quick decisions.
+In an effort to save time, however, it is enough to say that we examine associations, emotions, and quick decisions.
 Instead of asking questions that only activate the excuse centre, we give our respondents tasks.
 What first comes to mind when people hear X?
 Which of the three products would people choose when given a short amount of time?
 Do these people recognize blurry symbols for certain brands?
 Do they remember which brand the video we showed them last week was for?

 The simpler and shorter the tasks are for respondents, the harder it is for us to set the research up.
 We mostly work with two or more groups with multilayered, randomized tasks in order to capture the uninfluenced reactions of previous tasks.
 Thanks to this format, we are able to successfully predict how people are going to make decisions.
 This works much better than if we let the respondents guess their decisions on their own.